Z3R0xLEGEND/Randomizer/README.md

 ## How to import the Randomizer :

-Multiple instance of the Randomizer can be created to generate values from different seeds at the same time
+Multiple instance of the Randomizer can be created to generate values from different seed at the same time

 ![How to import the randomizer image](./pictures/how-to-import-it.png?raw=true "Importation of the Randomizer")